LIDAR

 ArcGIS Pro is an excellent paid software if you want to navigate and process lidar data and use advanced GIS applications as well.
 It provides diversified functions like spatial analysis, use of different classification algorithms, interpolation to generate terrain datasets, and image orthorectification.
 Moreover, the software offers a function that delineates data area out of the raw lidar points, creation of intensity images, and the ability to update attributes of selected lidar datasets.
 Once point cloud data is converted into raster format, you can further utilize image processing like mosaicking, orthorectification, and volume estimation.

 Looking forward to paid software, ENVI offers incredible processing tools for lidar data.
-It has this ENVI LiDAR, which is already integrated with the main program.
+It has ENVI LiDAR, which is already integrated with the main program.
 It is easy to use and provides comprehensive lidar-specific functions as the software is exclusively created for remote sensing imagery and spatial analyses.
 Moreover, it also provides an algorithm for tree extraction.

 Finally, you may consider viewing LiDAR online using Equator’s LiDAR viewer.